 Wetland areas would need to be filled or modified for construction of the Project.
-This includes areas for the diversion channel, southern embankment, and Oxbow-Hickson-Bakke ring levee.
-The wetland impacts for the diversion channel and Oxbow-Hickson-Bakke are being addressed by parallel Section 404 permitting efforts (referenced below).
-Wetland impacts for the southern embankment are provided in Table 5.
-The analysis included a Minnesota Routine Assessment Method (MNRAM) wetland functionality assessment.
+This includes areas for the diversion channel, southern embankment, and Oxbow-Hickson-Bakke (OHB) ring levee.
+The wetland impacts for the diversion channel and OHB are being addressed by parallel Section 404 permitting efforts (referenced below).
+Wetland impacts for the Project are provided in Table 5.
+Minnesota Routine Assessment Method (MNRAM) wetland functionality assessment was used to determine mitigation needs.
 Mitigation would target no net loss of wetland impacts.